ivanceras/sauron/examples/progressive-rendering/README.md

     - You can test this by installing an add-on like `noscript` to disable the javascript in your browser.

 ### Index page
 When the user navigates to `http://localhost:3030/`.
-An html file is served by the war server.
+An html file is served by the web server.
-The whole page is served in `index` function found in `server/src/page.rs` The `index` function takes `App` as a parameter, this contains the data we need to render the page.
+The whole page is served in `index` function found in [`server/src/page.rs`](https://github.com/ivanceras/sauron/blob/master/examples/progressive-rendering/server/src/page.rs)
+The `index` function takes `App` as a parameter, this contains the data we need to render the page.
 Since `App` struct is a sauron `Component`, we can call the `view` function on it, which returns a `Node<Msg>`.
 We then inject this view into the body of our generated html.
 Take note of the `{view}` notation.